Speaker Duran, Senator Coram, and Community Champions Honored at LiveWell’s Annual Day of Advocacy

 It has been a tumultuous year in politics for Colorado and the rest of the U.S. Major federal policy shifts and fierce budget debates in our state have many Coloradans feeling anxious about the future of the country.

-It’s important now more than ever for citizens to understand their government and how to advocate for their communities’ concerns.
-Against this backdrop, we recently hosted our annual LiveWell Day at the Capitol, bringing community champions for healthy eating and active living (HEAL) from across the state to meet with legislators and learn about the issues impacting Colorado.
+Now more than ever, it’s important for citizens to understand their government and how to advocate for their communities’ concerns.
+Against this backdrop, we recently hosted our annual LiveWell Day at the Capitol, bringing community champions for healthy eating and active living from across the state to meet with legislators and learn about the issues impacting Colorado.

 Julie George, LiveWell’s director of policy for physical activity, got the day started with an Advocacy 101 presentation that covered a range of topics from how policy proposals become laws to how citizens’ voices can be heard.
 LiveWell’s Terri Livermore, director of policy for food access, and Charlie Severance-Medaris, policy coordinator, led the advocacy 201 presentation detailing how lawmakers find compromise and the particular budget and policymaking challenges facing Colorado.